abdallahdataguy/nxu/M6/README.md

     library(tensorflow)
     install_tensorflow()
     ```
-- Reticulate: This package integrates Python into R, enabling the use of Keras (which is a Python library) inside R.
+- Reticulate: This package enables the use of Keras (which is a Python library) inside R. It allows R to use Python libraries not only keras.
   - Install `reticulate`:
     ```r
     install.packages("reticulate")
     ```

-### 3. Python Backend

-Keras in R relies on a Python backend, as Keras is a Python library.
-Therefore, you must have Python installed and configured to run Keras in R.
+## Python requirement

+- You must have Python installed to run the Python script and so that R can use it to run keras in R environment as keras is a Python library.
+- Install the neccessary Python libraries

 #### Steps:
-1. Install Python: Download Python 3 from the official website [here](https://www.python.org/downloads/).
+1. Install Python by downloading it from the official website here: https://www.python.org/downloads/) or by installing  anaconda.
 Make sure you install Python 3.x.

-2. Virtual Environment (Optional but Recommended): Use a virtual environment to manage Python dependencies.
-   - Create a virtual environment:
-     ```bash
-     virtualenv my_keras_env
-     source my_keras_env/bin/activate  # On Windows: my_keras_env/Scripts/activate
-     ```
-   - Alternatively, create a conda environment:
-     ```bash
-     conda create -n my_keras_env python=3.8
-     conda activate my_keras_env
-     ```

-3. Install Python Libraries:
+2. Install Python Libraries:
    Inside your Python virtual environment, install the following libraries:
    - Keras: Install the latest version of Keras:
      ```bash